 - Pick pumpkins and carve jack-o'-lanterns — This is a great tradition that you and your family can still enjoy!
 Check in with your local pumpkin patch to find out more about the COVID-19 policies.
-Local to Emerson, Verril Farm in Concord offers weekend pumpkin picking, a farm stand, picnic area, and offers delicious sandwiches.
+Nearby to Emerson, Verril Farm in Concord offers weekend pumpkin picking, a farm stand, picnic area, and offers delicious sandwiches.

 - Leaf picking — Research a photo of different types of leaves in your area.
 Go in your backyard or to a park and try to find them all!
-Make a leaf pile and go ahead and jump right in it.
+Make a leaf pile and jump right in it.
 Bring some leaves home and color or craft with them; the creative fun you can do with leaves is endless!

 - Scavenger hunt — Come up with a list of favorite items that reflect the season.
 Go outside and see if family members can find them all.